 Auditions are not for individual School of Music ensemble placement; auditions are for those who hope to major in music and for students of all majors who hope to be reviewed for music scholarships.
 Students wishing to minor in music are not required to audition unless they wish to be reviewed for music scholarships or for enrollment in private study (applied study) for course credit.
 (Remember, in some areas, music scholarships are reserved for music majors.)

 Auditions for ensemble groups have different requirements and timelines.
 Contact individual ensemble offices and faculty for more information.

-You should have applied for admission to USC before you complete your audition.
-You do not need to know for certain whether your application was accepted or denied prior to submitting your audition materials; most applicants will find their UofSC applications are still pending when we hear their auditions.
-Audition materials must be submitted by Feburary 1 to be reviewed for fall music admission and music schoalrships.
+You must applied for admission to USC and complete the Music Application before you complete your audition.
+You do not need to know for certain whether your application was accepted or denied prior to submitting your audition materials; most applicants will find their USC applications are still pending when we hear their auditions.

-Transfer students have more time to apply to USC – the deadline for transfer students applying for fall entry occurs in the summer.
-However, transfer students should plan to submit audition materials by Feburary 1 to be reviewed for fall music admission and music scholarships.
-Students who plan to enroll at USC starting in spring should plan to audition in November.
+Transfer students have more time to apply to USC; the deadline for transfer students applying for fall entry occurs in the summer.
+However, transfer students who wish to be reviewed for fall music admission and music scholarships must submit their application materials and audition by February 17.
+Transfer applicants who submit their audition materials after the deadline will be reviewed for admission and scholarship on a basis of space and budget availability.
+Students who plan to enroll at USC starting in spring must submit their application materials and audition on December 2.

 Contact the Music Admissions office

 For questions regarding enrollment, application status and general admissions questions, contact Jennifer Jablonski, assistant dean for enrollment management, at 803-777-6614, firstname.lastname@example.org.